*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 The claim amount will remain limited to the by the sum insured by the health insurance policy.

 In case your health insurance policy remains within the waiting period, your claim will be rejected.
 Besides, if the insured gets infected from any of the infected family members who have a travel history of the COVID-19 affected countries then the mediclaim will not get settled.
-Companies such as Bajaj Allianz General Insurance, SBI General Insurance, etc. have been addressing the cases with care.
+Insurance companies have been addressing the cases with care.